carlstep/max_expense_app_3/README.md

 setting `controller` inside the `TextField` with a TextEditingController, controls the text being edited

-87 Splitting the App into Widgets
+87 Splitting the App into Widgets (refactor widgets) purpose is to organise the code into manageable chunks, by refectoring to widgets

+- create transaction_list.dart to maintain a new widget just for transactions
+- create models folder, move transaction.dart to the folder, this acts as a folder for custom types of data.
+- create widgets folder,

+88 Connecting Widgets and Managing State